linode/apl-docs/docs/for-devs/console/settings.md

 :::note

-Alerts settings will only be active when Alertmanager is active and multi tenancy is enabled.
+Alerts settings will only be active when Alertmanager is active.
 :::

 Change the alert settings and preferred notification receivers.